aliciagarciasierra/EQUALOPP_WLS/README.md

 ## other points:
 - regarding the iterations, I'm using m=20, maxit= 5 and n_boot=1000.
-I haven't updated the code to preserve the current state, but just so you know :)
+I haven't updated the code to preserve the current state, but just so you know

+## things to discuss:
+- with imputation there's some varying in the final number of observations of each dataset (small variations, of 2 or 4 observations)

 ## new points:
 - 01_CLEAN_DATA.R now creates a separate rds file for each outcome (all given the same sample), which can then be read and combined.